geoicons/geoicons/README.md

 - 👋 Hi, I’m @geoicons
+- 👉 If you made it here please follow me..
 - 👀 I’m interested in AI and Serverless
 - 🌱 I’m using Typescript, NodeJs, JavaScript, Vue, HTML, CSS
 - 💞️ I’m looking to collaborate on stuff